Day 1 London - In flight

 Day 2 Singapore - Chiang Mai

-On arrival we transfer to the Empress Chiang Mai Hotel (4T), our base for two nights.
+On arrival we transfer to the Empress Chiang Mai Hotel (4T) or Suriwongse Hotel (3T+), our base for two nights.
 The remainder of the day is at leisure in Thailand’s attractive and laid-back northern capital.

 Day 3 Chiang Mai